 1. Use the Do Not Disturb options

 The first thing to try, as explained in the introduction, is the well-known DND (Do Not Disturb) mode.
 When enabled, this option by default silences all incoming calls and notification sounds, with some exceptions (for example the Do Not Disturb mode doesn’t silence the alarms).
-However, there are certain filters you can set, in order to be notified about certain incoming calls.
+However, there are certain filters you can set, be notified about certain incoming calls.
 Sadly, this doesn’t apply to notifications.

 Here’s how to allow the Favorites to ring on silent on your iPhone: